 Harry and I put in a valiant effort to explore Bangkok’s street food scene.
 You can watch our vlogs below to get an inside peek as to how we attempted to do “street food.”
 If you are fearful of the safety and sanitary conditions of the roadside vendors or do not have stomachs made from steel, we have a suggestion.

-Head to the Food Republic at the Siam Center Food Court.
+Head to Terminal 21.
 It provides the same choice, selection, and feel as exploring the different street food vendors, all within an air-conditioned, fun, and vibrant environment.

 Watch as We Show You How to Experience Bangkok Street Food Without the Risk